If you have the desire to work in law, earning an associate’s degree in paralegal studies is a great way to start working towards that career goal.

 - Introduction to Torts

-How Long Does it Take to Complete FNU’s Paralegal Degree Program?
+How Long Does it Take to Complete FNU’s Paralegal Studies Degree Program?

-FNU’s Associate of Arts in Paralegal Studies will take approximately 2 years to complete, although some students have finished as early as 20 months.
+Florida National University’s Associate of Arts in Paralegal Studies will take approximately 2 years to complete, although some students have finished the program as early as 20 months.
 You can expect to pay $31,500 in tuition and fees with books and supplies costing roughly $2,000.
-FNU has a great financial aid department that can assist you in getting the aid you need to pay for your college education.
-To learn about getting financial assistance at FNU, read our article, “College with the Best Financial Aid Opportunities in Miami” here.
+Florida National University has a great financial aid department that can assist you in getting the aid you need to pay for your college education.
+To learn about getting financial assistance at Florida National University, read our article, “College with the Best Financial Aid Opportunities in Miami” here.

 There are plenty of job opportunities for a paralegal in the Miami area.
-The United States Department of Labor’s Bureau of Labor Statistics projects an 8% employment growth for Paralegals and legal assistants.
+The U. S. Department of Labor’s Bureau of Labor Statistics projects an 14% employment growth for Paralegals and legal assistants.
 Much of this can be attributed to attorneys choosing to open their own practice and hiring Paralegals instead of managing partners to help run their firm.

 So if you’re ready to get a jumpstart on your career as a paralegal, start by getting a quality education from an accredited university.
-Contact an FNU advisor today.
+Contact an Florida National University advisor today to learn more about the Paralegal Studies Degree program.